-We went live today on location at Shop Class on our Facebook page.
-Listen Listen to the show to find out what’s happening in New Bern and Beyond:
+Listen to our latest podcast show on location from Shop Class to find out what’s happening in New Bern and Beyond:

 If you don’t have time to listen to the entire episode, click here to see the show notes and listen to parts of the episode.